 To refit the internals follow the numbered sequence from 1-7.
-The firebricks should be fitted with the fibre paper on the LHS, RHS and rear components, the fibre paper should be sandwiched between the fire brick and the main body, these are then held in position by the retaining screws, small gaps are acceptable between the firebricks.
+The rear firebrick should be fitted with the fibre paper.
+The fibre paper should be sandwiched between the fire brick and the main body, these are then held in position by the retaining screws, small gaps are acceptable between the firebricks.
 Be careful not to trap or squash fingers at this stage.